Vice-President (Administration) and Registrar

 - identified need for leadership at executive dean of faculty or head of school level respectively.

-- size students, staff, public and facilities serviced; staff employed; records maintained; transactions performed)
+- size, including students, staff, other stakeholders and facilities serviced; staff employed; records maintained; transactions performed

 - number, complexity and diversity of activities performed